damianhakert/damianhakert.github.io/source/handbook/product/making-gifs/index.html.md

 ### Step 2

-> All my GIFs start as videos – [Invision | Andy Orsow](http://blog.invisionapp.com/7-tips-for-designing-awesome-gifs/)
+> All my GIFs start as videos – [Andy Orsow](http://blog.invisionapp.com/7-tips-for-designing-awesome-gifs/)

 Most of the time you will want to create your gifs from a video file.
 This can give you expert control over the output if you need it (e.g. motion blur can add additional proffesionalism).
 Video files will in most cases be created from a screen recording software, details can be found in the [Tools Section](#tools)